 I would like to suggest that the ability to capture the latitude and longitude position of the mouse pointer be incorporated into the MAP chart object.
 The pointer position is already displayed dynamically in the bottom left hand corner of a map chart but as an Easting and Northing coordinate and is not available for the analyst to exploit.

 Were it possible to extract the coordinates of the mouse pointer, it would be possible to calculate distances to known points relative to the given coordinates.
-Such a facility would allow for geo-fencing processes to be created which might, for example, identify a number of client properties within a given radius.
+Such a facility would allow for 'Radius Around a Point On a Map' (RAPOM) processes to be created which might, for example, identify a number of client properties within a given radius.
 Such a feature would be very useful and a very powerful feature of BOARD.

 The process could work as follows: